envoyproxy/gateway/site/content/en/docs/install/install-helm.md

 [`quickstart.yaml`]: https://github.com/envoyproxy/gateway/releases/download/{{< yaml-version >}}/quickstart.yaml

+## Upgrading from a previous version

+Follow the steps outlined in [this](./install-yaml.md#upgrading-from-v1.1) section if youre upgrading from a previous version.

 ## Helm chart customizations

 Some of the quick ways of using the helm install command for envoy gateway installation are below.